Intra-corporate transferee residence permit (Directive 2014/66/EU)

 Replacement of residence permit

-Has the residence permit been damaged, lost or stolen?
+Has your residence permit been damaged, lost or stolen?
 Visit the web page Residence permit damaged or change of personal details or Residence permit lost or stolen.

 Extension of residence permit